Are you geared up for canning season?

 As you can see, using a pressure canner to preserve meats, veggies, and other low-acid foods isn’t nearly as challenging as their reputation would have us believe.

-It’s really about being prepared, following directions carefully for both your canner and recipes, and employing safe practices.
+It’s really about being prepared, buying the correct jars and lids, following directions carefully for both your canner and recipes, and employing safe practices.
 Do these things consistently and you’ll soon have a pantry full of delicious home preserves!

 What about you?
 Do you have any pressure canning tips or insights you can share with our readers?
 Leave your ideas, or any questions, in the comments below… your thoughts are always appreciated!